 Note 2: In mixed use condominium projects, the predominant use is reported.
 This is done to prevent the multiple counting of a project filing.

-Condominium Mediation and Arbitration Program - Through the CETF, the Commission subsidized mediation and voluntary binding arbitration programs on all islands for registered condominium associations and worked with the various providers to provide information on alternative dispute resolution and mediation for boards of directors, unit owners, and condominium managing agents (see Charts 16 and 17).
-Brochures describing the types of mediation subsidized and mediation provider contact information are available on the Commission website.
-Every mediation or arbitration conducted is a condominium dispute that has avoided the court system and is considered a success.
+Condominium Mediation and Arbitration Program - Through the CETF, the Commission subsidizes mediation and voluntary binding arbitration programs on all islands for registered condominium associations and works with the various mediation and arbitration providers to provide information on alternative dispute resolution and mediation for boards of directors, unit owners, and condominium managing agents (see Charts 16 and 17).
+Brochures describing the types of mediation and arbitration and provider contact information are available on the Commission website.
+Every mediation or arbitration conducted provides disputing parties with a neutral perspective on the issues in dispute that the parties do not get in the adversarial process of litigation.